mriver90/CHIMERA/README.md

 1. The application will default to the home menu upon startup.
 If it does not, click on the "Home" menu.
 2. In this section, you will find an option to upload a file.
 3. Users can upload files in XLSX, XLS, CSV, and XLSM formats.
-We provide an example of the input file CHIMERA_Input_Template.xlsx, but the format is flexible so users can slightly deviate from this template.
+We provide an example of the input file CHIMERA_Input_File_Example.xlsx, but the format is flexible so users can slightly deviate from this template.
 4. Please take care when uploading:
    - The Excel file may contain one or multiple sheets.
 Maintain a consistent data structure across multiple sheets.
    - The Concept ID and Vocabulary columns are required, while I/E and Descendants are optional.